-The Community Arts Council of Vancouver was the first arts council in North America.
+The Community Arts Council of Vancouver (CACV) was the first arts council in North America.
 Since its beginning in 1946, the Community Arts Council of Vancouver has been a contributor to shaping the cultural life of Vancouver.
-The Council has been a powerful force in creating and advocating for many of the institutions, traditions and policies in Vancouver that we benefit from today.
+CACV has been a powerful force in creating and advocating for many of the institutions, traditions, and policies in Vancouver that we benefit from today.
 CACV is an independent non-profit organization, unaffiliated with any government department, which relies on public and private funding.
 It became a registered charity in 1967 and full financial reporting is available to the public on an annual basis.

 Downtown Eastside of Vancouver

-A major focus of the Arts Council is to support community cultural development in the Downtown Eastside through collaborating with local artists, arts groups and community organizations.
+A major focus of CACV is to support community cultural development in the Downtown Eastside through collaborating with local artists, arts groups and community organizations.